Wildcat Demo Team: Westland Lynx & AgustaWestland Wildcat (2014)

 The 2014 season was the last year with the Lynx HMA.8.

 AgustaWestland Wildcat (2015 - present)

-From the 2015 season onwards the team now only operates with the AgustaWestland Wildcat HMA.2 and for the 2015 and 2016 display seasons it used two helicopters.
+From the 2015 display season onwards, the team now only operates with the AgustaWestland Wildcat HMA.2 and for the 2015 and 2016 display seasons it used two of these helicopters.

 On 11 June 2015, the Black Cats made public that they had been granted their Public Display Authority (PDA) The inaugural public display of the Black Cats using a pair of AgustaWestland Wildcat HMA.2, from 825 Naval Air Squadron at RNAS Yeovilton (HMS Heron), was at the Biggin Hill Festival of Flight on 13 June 2015.